5queezer/Docker-for-Wordpress/README.md

 ### Run the Container

 Start the containers with `docker-compose up -d`.
 This will download and build them if it is the first time.
-A new directory `wp/` will be created.
+New directories `src/`, `etc/apache` and `etc/php` will be created.

 ### Install Wordpress core files